dekarrin/ictiobus/docs/ictcc.md

 names its hooks table variable something besides `HooksTable`.
 If so, the --hooks-table flag is how ictcc is informed of the name.

-In addition to the above flags, other flags are available which control the behavior of language simulation.
+In addition to the above flags, other flags are available that control the behavior of language simulation.
 As mentioned previously, --sim-off disables language simulation entirely even when --ir and --hooks are set.

 Additional diagnostic output for simulations can be selected with the --sim-trees and --sim-graphs flags.
-If simulation finds an error in the SDTS caused by one of the derived simulated parse trees that was fed to it, setting --sim-trees will make ictcc print out the tree in full.
+If simulation finds an error in the SDTS caused by one of the derived simulated parse trees that were fed to it, setting --sim-trees will make ictcc print out the tree in full.
 The --sim-graphs flag will cause any problematic dependency graphs generated by applying the SDTS to the simulated input to be printed out.